-In Contentful, you can represent this structure with what's called "Top-Down Hierarchy".
-If you have a Page content type, it can have a reference to one (or many) other instances of Page type content items.
+In Contentful, you can represent this structure with Top-Down Hierarchy.
+If you have a Page content type, it can have a reference to one—or many—other instances of Page type content items.

-The problem with that approach is that requirements are always changing.
-Take the blog page scenario.
-The requirement might start out with a blog page.
+The problem with that approach is that requirements are constantly changing.
+In a blog page scenario, the requirement might initially be a blog page.
 But what happens if you want to show teasers to related articles?
 Or if your post discusses a new product?
 You might want to reference it on the page.

 It's better to configure these as flexible assemblies from the start.

 We always consider these tips as we begin building out a content model.
 Do we stick to them always?
 No. Every project is unique, with its own set of requirements.

 The most important thing is to keep a headless mindset.
 If you can do that, understanding which of these tips to apply to your project is easy.

 Are you content modeling in Contentful?
 Check out our Content Modeling Best Practices for more practical advice.